mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 ## TL;DR

-We build a solution that deploy Llama 2 7B and 13B on AMD GPUs that comes with **CUDA-level inference performance**.

-Specifically, for single batch inference performance AMD Radeon™ RX 7900 XTX, it can reach 80%~85% of the speed of NVIDIA® GeForce RTX™ 4090.
+MLC-LLM makes it possible to compile LLMs and deploy them on AMD GPUs using ROCm with **CUDA-level performance**.
+More specifically, AMD Radeon™ RX 7900 XTX gives 80%~85% of the speed of NVIDIA® GeForce RTX™ 4090 for Llama2-7B/13B.

 <p align="center">
   <img src="/img/amd.svg" width="60%">
 </p>

 Our solution also generalizes to a variety of AMD GPUs and APUs.
-We also deployed Llama 2 7B on SteamDeck, which has an AMD APU.
+We also deployed Llama 2 7B on SteamDeck using Vulkan, which has an AMD APU.
 The speed is 13.2 tok/s.

 Follow the instructions below 🔽 to try it out yourself if you have an AMD card!